wwarthen/RomWBW/ReadMe.txt

 software to the primary RS-232 port of your CPU board.
 A null-modem connection is generally required.
 Set the line characteristics to 38400 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
 Select VT-100 terminal emulation.
-In the case of the RC2014 with a Z80 CPU or Easy Z80, the baud rate is determined by hardware, but is normally 115200 baud.
-RC2014 with a Z180 CPU defaults to the built-in Z180 serial ports and will run at 38400 baud.
+For RC2014 platforms (including Stephen Cousins' kits) the baud rate is 115,200.

 Upon power-up, your terminal should display a sign-on banner within 2 seconds followed by hardware inventory and discovery information.